How Do I Get Wind Power?

 Where Do I Start?

-If you’re interested in constructing a wind project, check out the following WINDExchange guidebooks and handbooks:
+If you’re interested in constructing a wind project, check out the following WINDExchange guidebooks and handbooks and other resources:

 How Can I Support Wind Power?